Psyshadow/HCIclone/README.md

 Optional: in this part you can also document the prototyping process: show different iterations, as well as failed ideas (Weeks 6-10)

+After the ideation process and the start-up interviews we did, possible features for the learning platform were presented to the stakeholders.
+This project differs a bit from the other ones in the sense that the stakeholders themselves are still figuring out how the learning platform should look like contentwise.
+We could deliver some input to that as well, which they were really happy about.
+The slides we presented to the stakeholders can be seen [here](https://github.com/eth-ait/hci-project-group9/blob/master/Deliverables/Idea_Presentation_stakeholders.pptx).
+The main decisions that have been made in the call are the following:
+- Mentor has login for the platform as well
+- Community should be present!
+Some kind of communication tool is wanted.
+-
+-

 ## Final solution
     TODO
 Describe your final solution to the problem and the prototype you developed in more detail here.